fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 - Added support for automatic re-decryption on configuration reload if underlying IConfigurationProvider supports it.
 - Cleaned code and added documentation on most methods.

+v1.0.2
+- Added more comments on code
+- Enabled SourceLink support to GitHub for debugging

 # Detailed guide